An epic road to Mount Lemmon in Arizona

 Is the road to Mount Lemmon in Arizona open?

 Access to the pass is typically open all year round, but winter weather may cause restrictions and closures due to dangerous weather conditions.
 The peak receives 200 inches (508 cm) of snow annually.
 The summit of the mountain is approximately twenty degrees cooler than the base.
-Therefore, large amounts of snow fall during the winter months, making it a cool escape and popular tourist attraction for Tucson and Phoenix habitants.
+Therefore, large amounts of snow fall during the winter months, making it a cool escape and popular tourist attraction for Tucson and Phoenix inhabitants.